meilisearch/documentation/reference/features/authentication.md

 Both the private and public keys are automatically generated whenever you set or change the master key. **You cannot create any additional keys**.

-The only unprotected route available when using the built-in key-based authorization is [`GET /health`](/reference/api/health).
+The only route accessible to all, regardless of authentication, is [`GET /health`](/reference/api/health).

 ## Adding the master key